1. Split lighting

 “high key” portraits.

-6. Short lighting In short lighting, the face is turned towards the light source this
+In short lighting, the face is turned towards the light source this

 time.
 Notice how the part of the face that is turned away from the